Lithium Americas (NYSE:LAC) Sees Strong Trading Volume

 Shares of Lithium Americas Corp.
-(NYSE:LAC) saw an uptick in trading volume on Monday .
-121,345 shares were traded during mid-day trading, a decline of 97% from the previous session’s volume of 4,616,436 shares.The stock last traded at $27.13 and had previously closed at $25.43.
+(NYSE:LAC) saw unusually-high trading volume on Monday .
+Approximately 121,345 shares were traded during trading, a decline of 97% from the previous session’s volume of 4,616,436 shares.The stock last traded at $27.13 and had previously closed at $25.43.

-LAC has been the subject of several research reports.
-Deutsche Bank Aktiengesellschaft upped their target price on Lithium Americas from $22.00 to $25.00 and gave the stock a “buy” rating in a research note on Monday, October 4th.
-Industrial Alliance Securities initiated coverage on Lithium Americas in a research note on Wednesday, June 23rd.
+LAC has been the subject of a number of recent analyst reports.
+Cowen upped their target price on Lithium Americas from $17.00 to $19.00 and gave the company an “outperform” rating in a report on Monday, August 30th.
+Zacks Investment Research upgraded Lithium Americas from a “sell” rating to a “hold” rating in a report on Wednesday, September 29th.
+Industrial Alliance Securities initiated coverage on Lithium Americas in a report on Wednesday, June 23rd.
 They issued a “buy” rating for the company.
-JPMorgan Chase & Co. assumed coverage on Lithium Americas in a research note on Thursday, September 30th.
-They issued an “overweight” rating and a $28.00 target price for the company.
-Cowen increased their price objective on Lithium Americas from $17.00 to $19.00 and gave the company an “outperform” rating in a research note on Monday, August 30th.
-Finally, Piper Sandler increased their price objective on Lithium Americas from $20.00 to $22.00 and gave the company a “neutral” rating in a research note on Friday, October 8th.
-Four analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-According to MarketBeat, Lithium Americas currently has an average rating of “Buy” and a consensus target price of $21.57.
+Piper Sandler increased their price objective on Lithium Americas from $20.00 to $22.00 and gave the stock a “neutral” rating in a report on Friday, October 8th.
+Finally, Deutsche Bank Aktiengesellschaft increased their price objective on Lithium Americas from $22.00 to $25.00 and gave the stock a “buy” rating in a report on Monday, October 4th.
+Four research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
+According to data from MarketBeat.com, Lithium Americas currently has a consensus rating of “Buy” and a consensus price target of $21.57.

-A number of institutional investors and hedge funds have recently bought and sold shares of LAC.
-Fortem Financial Group LLC bought a new position in shares of Lithium Americas during the third quarter valued at $242,000.
-Morgan Stanley increased its holdings in shares of Lithium Americas by 12.8% during the second quarter.
-Morgan Stanley now owns 566,273 shares of the company’s stock valued at $8,403,000 after acquiring an additional 64,452 shares in the last quarter.
-Northern Oak Wealth Management Inc. increased its holdings in shares of Lithium Americas by 335.7% during the second quarter.
-Northern Oak Wealth Management Inc. now owns 2,135 shares of the company’s stock valued at $32,000 after acquiring an additional 1,645 shares in the last quarter.
-Millennium Management LLC increased its holdings in shares of Lithium Americas by 25.1% during the second quarter.
-Millennium Management LLC now owns 493,990 shares of the company’s stock valued at $7,331,000 after acquiring an additional 99,039 shares in the last quarter.
-Finally, Man Group plc purchased a new stake in shares of Lithium Americas during the second quarter valued at $531,000.
-Institutional investors and hedge funds own 13.55% of the company’s stock.
+A number of large investors have recently made changes to their positions in the business.
+Fortem Financial Group LLC purchased a new position in Lithium Americas in the third quarter worth about $242,000.
+Morgan Stanley lifted its position in shares of Lithium Americas by 12.8% during the 2nd quarter.
+Morgan Stanley now owns 566,273 shares of the company’s stock valued at $8,403,000 after buying an additional 64,452 shares in the last quarter.
+Northern Oak Wealth Management Inc. lifted its position in shares of Lithium Americas by 335.7% during the 2nd quarter.
+Northern Oak Wealth Management Inc. now owns 2,135 shares of the company’s stock valued at $32,000 after buying an additional 1,645 shares in the last quarter.
+Millennium Management LLC lifted its position in shares of Lithium Americas by 25.1% during the 2nd quarter.
+Millennium Management LLC now owns 493,990 shares of the company’s stock valued at $7,331,000 after buying an additional 99,039 shares in the last quarter.
+Finally, Man Group plc purchased a new position in shares of Lithium Americas during the 2nd quarter valued at about $531,000.
+13.55% of the stock is currently owned by institutional investors and hedge funds.

 Lithium Americas Corp. is a resource company, which engages in lithium development projects.
 Its projects include: Thacker Pass and Caucharí-Olaroz.
 The company was founded by Raymond Edward Flood, Jr. on November 27, 2007 and is headquartered in Vancouver, Canada.